YouTubeのクローズドキャプション機能(cc)をオンにしてください。 ビデオ内の台詞についての字幕があります。

 to advance in rank or position:to raise someone to the peerage.

-to assemble or collect:to raise an army; to raise money for charity.
+to assemble or collect:to raise an army; to raise money for a charity.

 to increase the height or vertical measurement of:The blocks raise the table three inches.